Chaoses-Ib/Rust/Libraries/Logging/tracing/README.md

 ### Targets
 - Can only be `&'static str`.
+  - And there is no direct API to pass non-const `&'static str`
 - Can be empty, but not `None`.
 It may still be formatted as `:`.

 ### Levels